 Successful entrepreneurs tell us “you have to spend money to make money”.
 You have to invest money in your blog or business, if you want to have the tools you need to produce the highest quality service or product you can for your customer.

 Similarly, you need to spend time in figuring out your goals and priorities in order to make time to reach them.
 Spend some quiet time reflecting on what you really want.
 What are your immediate goals for yourself, your family, your blog/business?
 What are your goals for a year from now?
 Five years from now?
 What are the goals you have that you dare to dream?
 Unlock them from your head and write them down.
 Investing the time to figure out what your dream life looks like is the only way you can possibly get there.
+I recommend doing the prep work in the Powersheets intentional goal planner if you really want to pinpoint the goals that are most important to you and your family.

 2. You Have to Simplify Your Roles